dabit3/aws-amplify-workshop-react/README.md

 - Build Command: __npm run-script build__
 - Start Command: __npm run-script start__
 - Do you want to use an AWS profile? __Y__
-- Please choose the profile you want to use: __default__
+- Please choose the profile you want to use: __amplify-workshop-user__

-Now, the AWS Amplify CLI has iniatilized a new project & you will see a couple of new files & folders: __amplify__ & __.amplifyrc__.
-These files hold your project configuration.
+Now, the AWS Amplify CLI has iniatilized a new project & you will see a new folder: __amplify__.
+The files in this folder hold your project configuration.

 ## Adding Authentication